suntixx/suntixxapp/plugins/phonegap-plugin-push/README.md

 # What is this?

-This plugin offers support to receive and handle native push notifications with a **single unified API**, and **with no dependency on any other plugins**.
+This plugin offers support to receive and handle native push notifications with a **single unified API**.

+Starting with version `1.9.0`, this plugin will support `CocoaPods` installation of the `Google Cloud Messaging` library.
+More details are available in the [Installation](docs/INSTALLATION.md#cocoapods) documentation.

 - [Reporting Issues](docs/ISSUES.md)
 - [Installation](docs/INSTALLATION.md)